blynkkk/docs/tutorials/getting-started/common-navigation-and-actions-reference.md

 ![Navigation Menu](../../.gitbook/assets/navigation_menu.gif)

-Clicking on a menu item will lead to a specific section of Blynk.360
+Clicking on a menu item will lead to a specific section of Blynk.Console Menu sections:
-Menu sections:

 * Organization Logo \(can be changed in [Organization Settings](../../web-dashboard/for-developers/settings/organization-settings/general.md)\)